TianZonglin/Ubuntu-Installog/README.md

 ### install system

-1. **prepare a usb installer (with another computer).** Note: official iso ([ubuntu-18.04.4-desktop-amd64.iso](https://releases.ubuntu.com/18.04/ubuntu-18.04.4-desktop-amd64.iso))
+**1. prepare a usb installer (with another computer).** Note: official iso ([ubuntu-18.04.4-desktop-amd64.iso](https://releases.ubuntu.com/18.04/ubuntu-18.04.4-desktop-amd64.iso))
-2. **turn off the secure boot in BIOS**
+**2. turn off the secure boot in BIOS**
-3. **follow and finish the standard installation process.** Note: do NOT set grub (eg. nomodeset) if you can install smoothly.
+**3. follow and finish the standard installation process.** Note: do NOT set grub (eg. nomodeset) if you can install smoothly.
 After setting ubuntu's configration, you can log into the new Ubuntu system (now, with the core graphics card and drivers)
-4. **agree the 1st time update require.** Note: when you first get into the Ubunutu, you may get a update information, DO agree that, the principle is that we agree all updates during the process of installation, but after we get a stable and complete system, then we stop update anything, try to keep the system having no change, if not, there might be some conflict between the new updates and the old drivers.
+**4. agree the 1st time update require.** Note: when you first get into the Ubunutu, you may get a update information, DO agree that, the principle is that we agree all updates during the process of installation, but after we get a stable and complete system, then we stop update anything, try to keep the system having no change, if not, there might be some conflict between the new updates and the old drivers.
-5. **reboot**
+**5. reboot**

 ### install nvidia dirver

-1. **add repository then we can check devices**
+1. **add repository then we can check devices.** Note：we get the recommendation version here！

 ```
 $ sudo add-apt-repository ppa:graphics-drivers/ppa
 $ sudo apt-get update
 $ sudo ubuntu-drivers devices
-note： we get the recommendation version here！

 ```

 2. **install drivers in APP** (Software and Updates)